 In this article, you will learn how to use essential functions of Conditional Formatting in Google Sheets.

 Conditional Formatting is Google Sheets’ feature that allows you to change the formatting of cells and the style of their values based on the standards you set up.
-This function is beneficial when you want to highlight cells or apply a color scale to cells in a particular range under specific conditions.

 Imagine that you are a sales planning manager and need to analyze your client list.
 You want to highlight the cells based on a particular criterion in each column for the data set below.